yitzchak/common-lisp-jupyter/Readme.md

      - Other implementations may be possible

    - You don't need to build Maxima!
-See `make-maxima-jupyter-recipe.txt` about creating the Maxima-Jupyter executable.
+See install instructions below.

  - Quicklisp (see: http://www.quicklisp.org)